Channel 4

-Channel 4 is a British free-to-air public broadcast television channel owned and operated by the state-owned Channel Four Television Corporation.
-It is publicly owned but, unlike the BBC, it receives no public funding and is instead funded entirely by its own commercial activities, including publicity.
+Channel 4 is a British free-to-air public broadcast television channel owned and operated by Channel Four Television Corporation.
+It is publicly owned but, unlike the BBC, it receives no public funding and is funded entirely by its commercial activities, including advertising.
 It began its transmission in 1982 and was established to provide a fourth television service in the United Kingdom.
-At the time, the only other channels were the licence-funded BBC One and BBC Two, and a single commercial broadcasting network ITV.
+At the time, the only other channels were the licence-funded BBC1 and BBC2, and a single commercial broadcasting network, ITV.

-Originally a subsidiary of the Independent Broadcasting Authority (IBA), the station is now owned and operated by Channel Four Television Corporation, a public corporation of the Department for Digital, Culture, Media and Sport, which was established in 1990 and came into operation in 1993.
+Originally a subsidiary of the Independent Broadcasting Authority (IBA), the station is now owned and operated by Channel Four Television Corporation, a public corporation of the Department for Culture, Media and Sport, which was established in 1990 and came into operation in 1993.
 Until 2010, Channel 4 did not broadcast in Wales, but many of its programmes were re-broadcast there by the Welsh fourth channel S4C.
-In 2010, Channel 4 extended service into Wales and became a UK-wide television channel.
-The network's headquarters are based in London and Leeds, with creative hubs in Glasgow and Bristol.
+In 2010, Channel 4 extended service into Wales and became a nationwide television channel.
+The network's headquarters are in London and Leeds, with creative hubs in Manchester, Glasgow and Bristol.

 History

 Conception

-Before Channel 4 and S4C, Britain had three terrestrial television services: BBC1, BBC2, and ITV.
-The Broadcasting Act 1980 began the process of adding a fourth; Channel 4 was formally created, along with its Welsh counterpart, by an act of Parliament in 1982.
-After some months of test broadcasts, it began scheduled transmissions on 2 November 1982 from Scala House, the former site of the Scala Theatre.
+Before Channel 4 and S4C, Britain had three terrestrial television services: BBC1, BBC2, and ITV, with BBC2 the last to launch in 1964.
+The Broadcasting Act 1980 began the process of adding a fourth channel; Channel Four Television Company was formally created in 1981, along with its Welsh counterpart.

 The notion of a second commercial broadcaster in the United Kingdom had been around since the inception of ITV in 1954 and its subsequent launch in 1955; the idea of an "ITV2" was long expected and pushed for.
 Indeed, television sets sold throughout the 1970s and early 1980s often had a spare tuning button labelled "ITV 2" or "IBA 2".
 Throughout ITV's history and until Channel 4 finally became a reality, a perennial dialogue existed between the GPO, the government, the ITV companies and other interested parties, concerning the form such an expansion of commercial broadcasting would take.
-Most likely, politics had the biggest impact in leading to a delay of almost three decades before the second commercial channel became a reality.
+Most likely, politics had the biggest impact leading to a delay of almost three decades before the second commercial channel became a reality.

-One clear benefit of the "late arrival" of the channel was that its frequency allocations at each transmitter had already been arranged in the early 1960s, when the launch of an ITV2 was anticipated.
-This led to very good coverage across most of the country and few problems of interference with other UK-based transmissions; a stark contrast to the problems associated with Channel 5's launch almost 15 years later.
-"ITV2" is not to be confused with ITV's digital television channel launched in 1998.
+One benefit of the late arrival of the channel was that its frequency allocations at each transmitter had already been arranged in the early 1960s when the launch of an "ITV2" was anticipated.